abyssDS/sfmlWiki/ProjectSfeMovie.md

 ## <a name="thanks" />Thanks [ [Top] ](#top)
 I (Lucas Soltic) would like to thank some people for their great help!

-- Laurent Gomilla for his excellent work on SFML
+- Laurent Gomila for his excellent work on SFML
 - Loïc Siquet for his general support and work
 - Alexandre Janniaux for his help on the Linux port
 - Martin Bohme for his FFmpeg tutorial (<http://dranger.com/ffmpeg/>)